€18 Find Cheap Flights from the United Kingdom to Ireland

 • The best way to travel around Ireland is by car or public transport, given its size.
 However, you may need to take a plane to visit the Aran Islands from the mainland.

-Top airlines flying from the United Kingdom to Ireland
+Reviews of the top airlines flying from the United Kingdom to Ireland

 Need help choosing which airline to fly with from the United Kingdom to Ireland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.